 A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
-The company's financial instruments include trade debtors and creditors, cash and cash equivalents and lease liabilities.
+The company's financial instruments include trade debtors and creditors, cash and cash equivalents, borrowings, lease liabilities and equity securities.